HewlettPackard/swarm-learning/docs/User/Frequently_asked_questions.md

 -   For RUN_SWARM task type, the status summary reports SWOP node UID, Number of SL PEERs this SWOP has spawned, and list of all SL node information \(UID, Status, Description\).
 For all other types of tasks, the status summary reports SWOP node status \(UID, Status, Description\).
 -   If there are failed PEERs, using its node UID, one can identify the container name/id from ‘LIST NODES’ command.
 With container name/id, user can debug the error with docker logs command.

+## <a name="SECTION_X3S_HLL_XWB"/> How to mount data/example/file to ML container if “Swarm install directory" or "source file path” is different across hosts?

+SWOP profile supports mounts with private data.
+If the installation path or any file path is different across hosts, then `privatedata` field of SWOP profile can be used to mount.
+User can specify different values for`privatedata` field specific to each ML container.
+Mount target path is in the `PrivateContent` field in the run task definition.
+It is the same for all ML containers, and hence ML applications can access these files in the same manner.

 ## <a name="SECTION_IZQ_TFS_HSB"/> What network ports does Swarm Learning use?
 Can they be customized?

 Each SN node requires two network ports for incoming connections from other SN, SL, SWCI, and SWOP nodes.